PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

 Compile this code with `make string` then run it using `./string`.
-You will see "null" get printed (or another type of error called a "segmentation fault", often shortened to "seg fault").
+You will see "null" get printed (or possibly another type of error called a "segmentation fault", often shortened to "seg fault").

 # Loops + Arrays
 We can also use a `for` loop on an array.
 This is pretty cool.
 Lets iterate over the word hello and print out each character, one by one.